ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Signals/computed-from.md

 // You can copy the above example inside an Angular constructor and see the result in the console.
 ```

-This will _throw an error_ because the operation pipeline used will produce an observable that will **not have a sync value** because they emit later their values, so the resultig `c` signal doesn't have an initial value, and this caused the error.
+This will _throw an error_ because the operation pipeline will produce an observable that will **not have a sync value** because they emit their values later on, so the resulting `c` signal doesn't have an initial value, and this causes the error.

 You can solve this by using the `initialValue` param in the third argument `options` object, to define the starting value of the resulting Signal and _prevent throwing an error_ in case of _real async_ observable.